 - Outstanding Attendance (98% attendance or higher)

-The Dean’s List, compiled after each term, lists Bachelor degree, Associate of Applied Science degree, and Certificate students whose grade point average for a term is 3.5 or better (term GPA).
-Students must be enrolled in school full-time, (a minimum of 12 credits), graded on the traditional grading system, and have no incompletes in courses offered for credit.
+The Dean’s List, compiled after each term, lists bachelor's degree, associate of applied science degree, and certificate students whose grade point average for a term is 3.5 or better (term GPA).
+Students eligible for the Dean's List are enrolled full-time (a minimum of 12 credits), graded on a traditional grading system, and have earned no incompletes in courses offered for credit.
 Students on the Dean’s List are given a letter of recognition and publicly recognized on the campus website — unless full FERPA restriction is in place.
-Dean’s List achievement is not awarded retroactively (an INC grade made up at a later date will not be retroactively applied to the Dean’s List award date).
+Dean’s List achievement is not awarded retroactively, for instance, if a student completes an INC grade at a later date their updated GPA does not apply to past Dean’s List awards.

-Dunwoody recognizes outstanding academic achievement by awarding Latin honors for students seeking a Bachelor degree or an Associate of Applied Science degree at graduation.
-Honors are based on cumulative grade point average.
+Dunwoody recognizes outstanding academic achievement by awarding Latin honors for students seeking a bachelor's degree, an associate of applied science degree, or a credit certificate at graduation.
+Honors are based on cumulative grade point average (GPA).
 The categories recognized are:

-- Summa Cum Laude: a cumulative grade point average of 3.90 or better
+- Summa Cum Laude: a cumulative GPA of 3.90 or better

 Student Leadership Award

-The Dunwoody Alumni Association’s Board of Managers gives its annual Student Leadership Award to a graduating student or students who exemplify leadership, scholastic excellence, community service, and school spirit.
+The Dunwoody Alumni Association Board gives its annual Student Leadership Award to a graduating student or students who exemplify leadership, scholastic excellence, community service, and school spirit.

 - Minimum GPA of 3.0